 Business Litigation Generally

-Burgher Gray litigation attorneys have a strong commitment to client advocacy that is informed by our clients’ business objectives.
+Burgher Gray litigation attorneys have a strong commitment to client advocacy, which is informed by our clients’ business objectives.
 Our attorneys represent plaintiffs, defendants, and third parties in various business and commercial disputes (including civil litigation matters).
 Our attorneys are regularly called upon to handle some of the most difficult and challenging litigation and appellate issues for a range of clients, including closely held and publicly traded companies, individuals, not-for-profit corporations, trade associations, labor unions and governmental bodies, and in various tribunals, including federal and state courts, administrative agencies, self-regulatory organizations, and alternative dispute tribunals.
 Our litigation attorneys often work closely with and draw upon the experience of our diverse team of transactional lawyers in order to improve efficiency and otherwise add value and insight, including with respect to settlement negotiations and litigation planning.
 Having handled some of the most complex litigation matters, including as litigation counsel at large corporate law firms, Burgher Gray attorneys possess a wealth of litigation, investigatory, and appellate experience that regularly result in positive outcomes for clients.

 - Represented a financial services company in response to a third party subpoena issued by a bankruptcy Examiner in one of the most highly publicized bankruptcies of the last decade.
 Our attorneys coordinated the rapid production of millions of documents, provided strategic litigation advice, and defended key client employees in depositions.